Evidence-based music therapy for meaningful change

 Who is Emma Makes Music?

 Emma is a fully trained and registered New Zealand music therapist and registered ECE trained teacher.
-Since gaining her Masters in Music Therapy in 2009, Emma has been working in specialist education in various centres around the motu.
+Since gaining her Masters in Music Therapy and registration, Emma has been working in specialist education in various centres around the motu.
 Returning to Nelson in 2019, Emma has been working within a specialist school environment, and launched her sole trading business, Emma Makes Music in 2022 to support our young population and Kaiako in the early intervention sector.

 The Nest